adno/tubelex/README.md

   - lines composed entirely of non-Japanese characters,

 4. Remove the following files:
-  - <3 lines,
+  - < 3 lines,
-  - <70% Japanese characters,
+  - < 70 % Japanese characters,
-  - <95% lines identified as Japanese language using a FastText model,
+  - < 95 % lines identified as Japanese language using a FastText model,

 5. Remove near-duplicates of other files.

+6. Create the word list (both raw and normalized) as described initially.

 Near duplicates are files with cosine similarity >= 0.95 between their 1-gram TF-IDF vectors.
 We make a reasonable effort to minimize the number of duplicates removed.
 (Minimum vertex cover is NP-hard.)

-See the source code for more details.
+See the source code for more details on this and other points.

+Note that the script saves intermediate files after cleaning and removing duplicates, and has several options (see `python tubelex.py --help`).

 ## Cleaning statistics (steps 2-4):